feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 The [`@feature-hub/core` package][core-api] provides the following two major building blocks:

-- The `FeatureServiceRegistry`: A class for providing Feature Services to dependent consumers.
+- The `FeatureServiceRegistry` — A class for providing Feature Services to dependent consumers.
-- The `FeatureAppManager`: A class for managing the lifecycle of Feature Apps.
+- The `FeatureAppManager` — A class for managing the lifecycle of Feature Apps.

 There are a few steps the integrator needs to follow to compose a web page of multiple Feature Apps that share state through Feature Services: